robotics-4-all/smauto/README.md

 generate while virtual smart environments and directly dig into defining and testing automations.

-For this purpose, the language supports (Optional) definition of a `Value Generator` and a `Noise` to be applied on each attribute of an Entity separately.
+For this purpose, the language supports (Optional) definition of a `Value Generator` and a `Noise` to be applied on each attribute of an Entity of type **sensor** separately.

 ```
 Entity